nyumed-judy-lab/Heckman-domain-generalization/README.md

 **3. HeckmanDG**
 - Here, we initialize the network (CNN) and optimizer and run the Heckman DG model.

+For the tabular data, you need to call the SeparatedHeckmanNetwork.

+##### what functions for what

 ```python
 from networks import SeparatedHeckmanNetwork, SeparatedHeckmanNetworkCNN #